stephcia/Microsoft-Studios-Analysis/README.md

 ## Methods

-We used dewscriptive statistics, including measures of central tendency and variability to represent out findings.
+We used descriptive statistics, including measures of central tendency and variability to represent out findings.
 Since most of our dataset key values varied (ex: title names and genres were not consistent), we only combined our datasets

 ## Results